-Requirements: Available for DocumentsCorePack for MS CRM 2013, v6.10 and higher.
-All our addons come with a 14 days free trial!
-Please click here to download and test it!
+Requirements: Available for DocumentsCorePack (DCP) for MS CRM 2013, v6.10 and higher.
+All our addons come with a 14 days free trial.
+Click here to download.

-Figure 1: Use the math functions of the Computed-Fields functionality and a possible result after the merge.
+Figure 1: A possible result after using the math functions of the Computed-Fields functionality

-The new “Computered Items”-button contains following new functionalities:
+The new Computed Items button contains the following new functionalities:

 Figure 2: Computed Items > Insert String/Computed field